-Ms. Sitharaman has tasked an official committee that includes the Banking Secretary and Department of Economic Affairs Secretary in the Finance Ministry, as well as a Reserve Bank of India Deputy Governor, to review the legal framework co-operative governing banks and revert with recommendations to bolster governance supervision.
+Ms. Sitharaman has tasked an official committee that includes the Banking Secretary and Department of Economic Affairs Secretary in the Finance Ministry, as well as a Reserve Bank of India Deputy Governor, to review the legal framework co-operative governing banks and revert with recommendations to bolster their governance and supervision.